Where To Apply Tretinoin – Ask a Dermatologist

 Never skip sunscreen

-Retinoids, also known as retinoic acid, can make your skin barrier more sensitive to light.
-You may burn faster, or undo some of the skin benefits your treatment provides.
+Retinoids can make your skin more sensitive to sunlight.
+Your skin may burn faster, or even lose the skin benefits your treatment provides.

 Where To Apply Tretinoin